AlexMercedCoder/tutorialblog/content/blog/typescript101/index.md

 In other languages typing offers several benefits:

-- defining what values variables and parameters should receive or functions should return allow for compile time errors to be discovered before the code is ever run.
+- defining what values variables and parameters should receive or functions should return allow for compile-time errors to be discovered before the code is ever run.

 - Typing allows the code to be more self-documenting to other developers on the team so they know what should be going into your functions.

-- Typing also allow IDE's to monitor code for mistakes and warn you early on when functions are misused.
+- Typing also allows IDE's to monitor code for mistakes and warn you early on when functions are misused.

 Typescript is a language created by Microsoft that makes switching from Javascript very easy... cause it is literally just javascript with typing.
 Typescript requires a compile step and is heavily integrated into Microsofts Visual Studio Code.
-This gives you two lines of defense from deploying code that breaks at runtime (when the end user is experiencing your code.)
+This gives you two lines of defense from deploying code that breaks at runtime (when the end-user is experiencing your code.)

 - VS Code can catch error based on your typing
 - The TS Compiler (TSC) will not compile unless all type checks successfully pass